MariadeAnton/assimp/Readme.md

 Open Asset Import Library (assimp)
 ========

+This is a modification of the Assimp library to enable the Boost build with bii.

 Open Asset Import Library is a library to load various 3d file formats into a shared, in-memory format.
 It supports more than __40 file formats__ for import and a growing selection of file formats for export.

 APIs are provided for C and C++.
 There are various bindings to other languages (C#, Java, Python, Delphi, D).
 Assimp also runs on Android and iOS.